Skip to content

 • Temporary data from document processing

-The Docker memory limit caps what the container can use.
-If the OpenClaw process exceeds this limit, Docker restarts the container automatically.
+If the OpenClaw process uses too much memory, the system may restart the container automatically.
 You will see a brief downtime (usually under 30 seconds) when this happens.

 Storage